 An exploration of the surface design market for illustrators; how to create a collection of repeating patterns, practice hand lettering, and learn to make product mock ups for portfolios covered.
 Student evaluate what succeeds in the current market and what new avenues there are to fill!
 This course is a great fit for anyone interested in creating artwork for licensing and products such as journals, greeting cards, textiles, and home goods.
 Platforms available to have students designs manufactured and ultimately create a final illustrated product to be sold in a pop-up shop.

 Students are expected to have knowledge of all the basic concepts involved in illustrating a story.
-In this class the students tackle the advanced aspects of book illustration, including styles, market, reproduction, etc. Students will work on independent projects and explore the subject in depth.
-A wide variety of illustrated books are addressed.
-Graphic novels and comics are not included in this course.Prerequisite: IL 266
+In this course, the students tackle the advanced aspects of book illustration, including styles, market, reproduction, etc. Students work on independent projects and explore the subject in depth.
+A wide variety of illustrated books are addressed, however graphic novels and comics are not included in this course.Prerequisite: IL 266

 Students are expected to demonstrate knowledge of all the basic facets of visual storytelling.
 This course explores advanced aspects of drawing one’s own narratives in long-form sequential art.
 The focus is on perfecting individual approaches to media, color, lettering and formats.
 Students explore current trends in the publishing marketplace relative to comics and graphic novels, develop and present professional portfolios and/or book proposals geared to the format, and synthesize various exercises and assignments into a final long-form project.Prerequisite: IL 272

 A continuation of IL 400 and completion of the student’s senior year.
 Students are encouraged to complete their portfolios and prepare a cohesive body of work to present to future clients.
-Students will present their work and participate in the campus-wide Commencement Exhibition and the MICA Illustration Showcase, a portfolio review by art directors and designers.Prerequisite: IL 400
+Students present their work and participate in the campus-wide commencement exhibition, ArtWalk, and the MICA Illustration Showcase, a portfolio review by art directors and designers.Prerequisite: IL 400